Rory Enrique Conde

 Colombian-American serial killer on death row in the U.S.

 Rory Enrique Conde (born June 14, 1965), known as The Tamiami Trail Strangler, is a Colombian–American serial killer who killed six prostitutes in Miami, Florida, over a span of five months from September 1994 to January 1995, most of them on the Tamiami Trail.

-He was sentenced to death for one of the murders, and received multiple life terms for the remaining five.
+Conde was sentenced to death for one of the murders, and received multiple life terms for the remaining five.
 His death sentence was overturned following Hurst v.
 Florida, and he is currently awaiting resentencing.

 Personal life

-Rory Conde was born on June 14, 1965, in Barranquilla, Colombia.
+Conde was born on June 14, 1965, in Barranquilla, Colombia.
 His mother died of tetanus when he was six months old.
 Conde and his sister Nelly were then raised by their paternal grandmother, Maria Rojas.
 When Conde was twelve, they moved to Miami to live with Conde's father, Gustavo Conde, an airline worker who had recently remarried.
 Rory did not like his father and thought he was emotionally abusive, while Gustavo thought that his son was simply very introverted and a loner.
 Conde's future wife, Carla Conde, thought that Rory's outbursts were a result of sexual abuse at the hands of his father, but these claims were never corroborated.

-Rory and Carla first met in 1985 through mutual friends, and two years later, the pair were married, eventually having two children – a boy, Rory Jr., and a girl, Nidia.
+Rory and Carla first met in 1985 through mutual friends, and two years later, the pair were married, eventually having two children—a boy, Rory Jr., and a girl, Nidia.
 By that time, Conde had dropped out of the Miami Dade College and started working at a lumber company, and the family eventually moved in with Carla's parents.